Subscribe for More Articles Like These! Subscribe Now

 But even though you registered your business on Google, you’re still not seeing that helpful information box on the right sidebar of the search engine results pages (SERPs).

 You might have thought that’s all you have to do: add your business to Google and the box shows up.
+Plus, all the cool perks like the reviews and social media icons.

 Unfortunately, Google may need some additional signals to see you as relevant and deserving of their fancy knowledge panel.